ensemble-ai/exercise-2-camera-control-jaschonherr/PeerReview-Exercise2-MaximSaschin.md

 - [ ] Unsatisfactory

 #### justification #####
 The 4-way speedup push zone camera has been fully implemented with no noticable flaws.
-The player can move freely within the inner box, when in between the inner and outer frame the speed ratio is applied to the camera logic to slightly move the camera in the direction the player is heading, and then the outermost frame (box) acts as a barrier so that the entire frame is pushed when the player is traveling in that direction againt the frame.
+The player can move freely within the inner box without the camera moving, when in between the inner and outer frame the speed ratio is applied to the camera logic to slightly move the camera in the direction the player is heading, and then the outermost frame (box) acts as a barrier so that the entire frame (with camera) is pushed when the player is traveling in that direction against the frame.
+In addition, the student has properly drawn the frames of both of these boxes to indiate where the barrier and zones are located in relation to the vessel.

 ## Code Style ##